 Government & public sector

-Penetration testing aligned to FedRAMP, StateRAMP, FISMA, and NIST 800-53 — with reports your authorizing official, 3PAO, and state-government reviewers will accept as supporting evidence.
+Penetration testing aligned to FedRAMP, StateRAMP, FISMA, and NIST 800-53 — with reports your authorizing official, 3PAO, and state-government reviewers accept as supporting evidence.

 Boundary and ATO scope